plyte/blastn-jupyter-docker/README.md

 # Blastn and Jupyter Docker source image

-This repo contains source files for Jupyter notebook (pulled from https://github.com/jupyter/docker-stacks/tree/master/base-notebook).
+This repo contains source files for a Dockerfile which contains two tools:
+ - Jupyter notebook (pulled from https://github.com/jupyter/docker-stacks/tree/master/base-notebook).
-We modified the Jupyter-notebook's Dockerfile in order to add the blastn genomics tool and then created an IPython notebook based on the blastn tutorial from https://github.com/edamame-course/BLAST-tutorial/blob/master/running-BLAST.md.
+ - blastn genomics tool
+ - IPython notebook based on the blastn tutorial from https://github.com/edamame-course/BLAST-tutorial/blob/master/running-BLAST.md.

 To use this image:
 1) clone the repo